MostFrumiousBandersnatch/multilang/README.md

     - list of available languages,
     - default language (optional, if not provided, first of the available ones will be used),
     - boolean flag intended to indicate whether selected language must be reflected in location's hash or not.
-Note, that two or more globally i18lised controllers on one page do not make any sense.
+Note, that two or more globally i18lised scopes on one page do not make any sense.

 ```javascript
 function YourControllerFunction($scope, i18lise) {